AutomatedLab/AutomatedLab/Help/Wiki/Advanced/automatedlabconfig.md

 The timeout in minutes to wait for the shutdown of a lab VM during ```Restart-LabVm```, which stops and then starts the VM.

-### Timeout_Sql2008Installation

-The timeout in minutes to wait for the SQL Server 2008 installation to finish.

 ### Timeout_Sql2012Installation

 The timeout in minutes to wait for the SQL Server 2012 installation to finish.

 ### Timeout_Sql2014Installation

 The timeout in minutes to wait for the SQL Server 2014 installation to finish.

 ### Timeout_StartLabMachine_Online